udellgroup/rlaopt/README.md

 A package containing implementations of randomized linear algebra-based optimization algorithms for scientific computing and optimization.

 > [!WARNING]
-> This repository is under active development.
+> This package is under active development.
 The API may change frequently, and the code may not be stable.
 Use at your own risk.

 ## Installation